bonni208/Business_Ethics/Business_Ethics.md

 I started teaching at Vanguard in 2004.
 You can imagine that I've met a lot of students in that time.
 To this day, I always get excited and nervous about a new class starting.
 As weird as this may sound, you matter to me, even though in some cases, we may not have ever met, yet.
 I am looking forward to getting to know you throughout this class.

-### 00.03 Our stories matter

 Individual stories are compelling.
 Something powerful happens when groups form and create collective stories together.
 In this class, I'm looking forward to when we become an 'us.'

-### 00.04 It takes a village, or at least some reliable tools
+#### It takes a village, or at least some reliable tools

 My first job out of college was working for a computer training company.
 I used to teach technology classes to business professionals and would often fall asleep with a thick book next to me, back when people used to read books to learn how to use a software application.
 Even today, I love technology enough to mark on my calendar when any Apple Keynotes will be held, such as at their annual Worldwide Developers Conference (WWDC).
 Dave, my husband, and I used to consider it a 'romantic' date before we were married to sit and watch the latest keynote from WWDC back in the day.

-In this class, there is an essential set of tools that you'll need to use, in order to be successful.
+I continue to find technology fascinating and marvel at both its positive and negative contributions to society and in business contexts.
+In this class, there is an essential set of technology tools that you'll need to use, in order to be successful.

 | TOOL                   | DESCRIPTION                                                  | DIFFICULTY |
 | ---------------------- | :----------------------------------------------------------- | :--------: |